Chicken shakes and/or other small shakers

 Setting up instruments and materials

 After telling the story you look back on the journey that Clara and the Nutcracker made through the various countries.
 One of these countries was Russia, where they got acquainted with Russian dance.
 In it, male dancers make high jumps and other acrobatic moves.
-Watch 2 or 3 dance videos together.
-In the first video you recognize the characters from the story.
-The second one is performed by young children making what look like breakdance moves.
-The third video perfectly shows the male dancers with their jumps.
+Watch 1 or 2 dance videos together.

 Which one of the children knows a special dance move or an acrobatic trick?
 Invite them to come and show it in front of the class.